Kagayakashi/external_sys_api_document_validator/README.md

 # Document validotor

+## Project
+I have worked on project for BPM/ERP system.
+This system have API.
+This application integrates with that system using API to show information.

+## Application
-Its user interface for BPM/CRM system that integrates via API.
+Its user interface for system to check and validate documents.

-Business case is that company can save some e-documents in BPM/CRM/ERP system.

 User that uses this application, can input document number that exists in system and get it information.

+## How to
 Test it with document number `XY12345678`.